livepeer/org/docs/protocol/reference/api/entities.md

 ### Transcoder

-Information about a transcoder.
-Includes references to each pool belonging to the transocder, fee volume information, total stake, delegators, and more.
+The transcoder entity contains data associated with the orchestrator role.
+It includes references to each of its earning pools, fee volume information, total stake, delegators, and more.

 <table>
 <thead>